 How do I add an SPF record to my domain name?

-This FAQ will explain how to add an SPF record to your domain name.
+This article will explain what an SPF record is and how to create a new one for your domain name.

 To add an SPF record to your 123 Reg domain name, please do the following:

 Firstly, you’ll need to ensure your domain is pointed to the 123 Reg nameservers.
 Otherwise, you will not be able to configure the DNS zonefile.